EthanZhu90/ZSL_ABP/README.md

 # ZSL_ABP
-code for the conference paper:
+This is a PyTorch implementation for the conference paper:

 Yizhe Zhu, Jianwen Xie , Bingchen Liu, Ahmed Elgammal ["Learning Feature-to-Feature Translator by Alternating Back-Propagation for Zero-Shot Learning", ICCV, 2019](https://arxiv.org/pdf/1904.10056.pdf)